jacksho-vfx/onepiece/docs/pipeline_cli.md

 sequential and event-driven automations.
 Pair the manifests with the matching JSON payloads to simulate orchestrator runs locally or inside CI.
-Use them as a starting point when shaping your own `onepiece.toml` pipelines or when demonstrating the orchestrator to stakeholders. 【F:docs/examples/pipelines/linear/pipeline.yaml†L1-L40】【F:docs/examples/pipelines/event-driven/pipeline.yaml†L1-L80】
+Use them as a starting point when shaping your own `onepiece.toml` pipelines or when demonstrating the orchestrator to stakeholders.
+The orchestrator accepts the manifest-style `uses`/`with` steps included in the examples as well as the lower-level `provider`/`config` schema used by profile configuration, so you can iterate on whichever format your team prefers before promoting definitions into version control. 【F:docs/examples/pipelines/linear/pipeline.yaml†L1-L40】【F:docs/examples/pipelines/event-driven/pipeline.yaml†L1-L80】

 For a step-by-step walkthrough that ties the manifests back to CLI usage, see [§13 in `docs/cli_walkthroughs.md`](cli_walkthroughs.md#13-bootstrap-pipelines-with-sample-manifests).